nerdoid/gym-npi/README.md

 # gym-npi
-OpenAI gym environment for algorithms described in the Neural Programmer-Interpreters paper
+OpenAI Gym environment for addition algorithm described in the Neural Programmer-Interpreters paper.
+Incomplete.